 Performance Objective 1: All students will make at least one year's progress in reading and mathematics literacy between the beginning and end of year.

-a) In addition, all students in grades prekindergarten - 3rd will meet the progress monitoring targets for each demographic group in order to achieve the HB3 Board Goals in reading and mathematics.
+a) In addition, all students in grades prekindergarten - 3rd will meet the progress monitoring targets for each demographic group as measured by district approved screeners in order to achieve the HB3 Board Goals in reading and mathematics.